 Thursday, 14th November 2024

-This date does not fit with the cards, which say the firm had been "established 100 years", unless Mr. Dunn moved to Pentonville Road from other premises.
-That would also better explain how he "became" one of the first trades-persons in the street.
+This date does not fit with the cards, which say the firm had been "established 100 years", unless Mr. Dunn moved to Pentonville Road from other premises - and that would also better explain how he "became" one of the first trades-persons in the street.

 Some time in the 1850s he acquired a business partner, Mr. Charles Hewett, and about twenty years later they opened the Dunn & Hewett's cocoa factory, at Nos 136 Pentonville Road.
 This is thought to have been simply through outgrowing the space they had, though in the 1870s the premises was expanded still further, when the next door premises became available.